hueyyeng/VesperiaGuide/docs/missables.md

 ![screenshot](images/act-two-045.jpg)

 - [ ] Check the back alley near the shop to find Dedecchi (PS3 and Definitive Edition)
-- [ ] Talk to the Woman by the Inn for the Seafood Bowl recipe.
+- [ ] Talk to the Woman by the Inn for the __Seafood Bowl__ recipe.
 The dialogue differs if you have done (Yuri And The Chevaliers) (Seafood Bowl Recipe)

 ## Capua Torim
 ![screenshot](images/act-two-047.jpg)

-- [ ] Go toward the Harbor to get the Marking Map and Repede's Fated One title.
-In Zaphias, talk to a dog at the right side of the shop to get the Friendly Fur Ball.
-Upon 50% completion of the Dog Map, a scene will trigger automatically (Dog Map Part 1)
+- [ ] Go toward the Harbor to get the __Marking Map__ and Repede's __Fated One__ title.
+In Zaphias, talk to a dog at the right side of the shop to get the __Friendship Fur Ball__.
+Upon 50% completion of the Dog Map, a scene will trigger automatically on the world map (Dog Map Part 1)

 ## Nordopolica
 ![screenshot](images/act-two-050.jpg)